Carts are Coming!

 The existing 18-gallon recycling bins can be reused for various purposes, such as:

 One-Time Take-Back Option: If you prefer to dispose of your old bins, the city is offering a one-time recycling take-back option.
-Morer information coming soon!
+More information will be mailed to all residents!

 Will the city continue providing backdoor service with the new carts?